saumyasingh20/PollingAPI/README.md

 # PollingAPI
 ## An API where anyone can create questions with options and also add votes to it

+# Demo Video:
+Link to the Demo Video : https://youtu.be/t0zlFOzYcpc
 # Key Features:

 - Create a question